AlexBocken/gramps-oidc-testing/README.md

    ./start-frontend.sh
    ```

-   This automatically sets `API_URL=http://localhost:5000` to connect to the backend.
+   This connects to the backend running on the default port 5555.

 8. **Test the integration**:
    - Open http://localhost:8001